Tier rated data centres – what does it mean and why does it matter?

 - What do your security, access control, CCTV and authorised access lists entail?

 - What is your fire detection and suppression strategy?
-What is the response time for the fire department to arrive onsite?
+What is the response time for the fire departments to arrive onsite?

-Don’t forget, if you’re a customer (or considering becoming one), then our Solutions Team would be more than happy to take you on a complete guided tours of any of our Sydney, Brisbane and Melbourne data centres in person.
-To organise a tour, just contact them at any time at 1300 788 862.
+Don’t forget, if you’re a customer (or considering becoming one), then our solutions team would be more than happy to organise a guided tour of any of our Sydney, Brisbane and Melbourne data centres!
+If you would like to organise a tour, just contact them at email@example.com.